yashodhan1202/School_District_Analysis/README.md

 ## Summary
-There were 4 changes made to the original dataset in order to investigate the school results by eliminating the suspicious data in the original dataset.
+There were changes made to the original dataset in order to investigate the school results by eliminating the suspicious data in the original dataset.
 The four changes are    listed below :-

+  - The 9th Grade math scores were replaced with "Nan" for Thomas High School.
+  - The 9th Grade reading scores were replaced with "Nan" for Thomas High School.
+  - New calculations were performed for math and reading on the dataset excluding 9th grade math and reading results for Thomas High School.
+  - A new overall passing % was arrived at after adding the updated datasets for the two subjects to the original dataframe.

+## Conclusion
+The changes made did not have a significant impact on any of the summaries which can render the decision of the authorities to go either way.

   -